digital-services-act/transparency-database/resources/markdown/api-documentation.md

 This is a required attribute and it must be in the form "Yes" or "No".
 This indicates to us that decision carried out automatically.

-### URL (url)

-This is a required attribute.
-This contains the URL/URI to the data that has been moderated.
-In cases where there is no URL or it is non applicable please supply "N/A".
-Additionally take care to redact any personal identifying information.

-Limited to 500 characters.

 ### Platform Unique Identifier (puid)

 This is a string that uniquely identifies this statement within the platform.